-- (1) This document is a common methodology of the Transmission System Operators (hereafter referred to as "TSOs") of Capacity Calculation Region (hereafter referred to as "CCR") Hansa as described in the ACER decision1. - (2) This is a common methodology for Coordinated Redispatching and Countertrading (hereafter referred to as "CRC Methodology") in accordance with Article 35 of Commission Regulation (EU) 2015/1222 establishing a guideline on Capacity Allocation and Congestion Management (hereafter referred to as the "CACM Regulation"). - (3) This CRC Methodology takes into account the general principles, goals and other methodologies set in the CACM Regulation, Commission Regulation (EU) 2017/1485 of 2 August 2017 establishing a guideline on electricity transmission system operation (hereafter referred to as "SO Regulation"), Regulation (EC) No 714/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the network for cross-border exchanges in electricity (hereafter referred to as "Regulation (EC) No 714/2009").
+- (1) This document is a common methodology of the Transmission System Operators (hereafter referred to as "TSOs") of Capacity Calculation Region (hereafter referred to as "CCR") Hansa as described in the ACER decision1. - (2) This is a common methodology for Coordinated Redispatching and Countertrading (hereafter referred to as "CRC Methodology") in accordance with Article 35 of Commission Regulation (EU) 2015/1222 establishing a guideline on Capacity Allocation and Congestion Management (hereafter referred to as the "CACM Regulation"). - This CRC Methodology takes into account the general principles, goals and other methodologies set in the CACM Regulation, Commission Regulation (EU) 2017/1485 of 2 August 2017 establishing a guideline on electricity transmission system operation (hereafter referred to as "SO Regulation"), Regulation (EU) 2019/943 of the European Parliament and of the Council of 5 June 2019 on the internal market for electricity (hereafter referred to as "Regulation (EU) 2019/943") as well as the Commission Decision (EU) 2020/2123 of 11 November 2020 on the derogation for Kriegers Flak Combined Grid Solution (hereafter referred to as "KF CGS") following Article 64 of Regulation (EU) 2019/9432.
 The CACM Regulation sets out rules to ensure optimal use of the transmission infrastructure, operational security and optimising the calculation and allocation of cross-zonal capacity, and it sets requirements for the TSOs to cooperate on the level of CCRs, on a pan-European level and across bidding-zone borders.
 The SO Regulation defines rules and requirements for methodology development for the purpose of safeguarding operational security, frequency quality and the efficient use of the interconnected system and resources. - (4) In accordance with Article 9(9) of the CACM Regulation, the proposed CRC Methodology for CCR Hansa contributes to and does not in any way hinder the achievement of the objectives of Article 3 of CACM Regulation.
 The CRC Methodology ensures operational security and fair and non-discriminatory treatment of TSOs (Article 3(c) and Article 3(e) of the CACM Regulation).
 It ensures operational security by specifying a process for coordination of redispatching and countertrading (hereafter referred to as "RD and CT") measures of cross-border relevance whereby the Regional Security Coordinator(s) (hereafter referred to as "RSC") is used as intermediary to ensure regional coordination and alignment.
 This in addition ensures equal treatment of TSOs. - (5) In accordance with Article 35(2) of the CACM Regulation, the proposed CRC Methodology for CCR Hansa formalises the coordinated RD and CT on the CCR Hansa interconnectors, including facilitating the alleviation of physical congestion in the adjacent AC grids with cross-border relevance for the CCR Hansa bidding-zone borders.
 As such, a physical congestion in the adjacent AC grid on one side of the interconnector, that can be effectively alleviated by coordinated RD and CT on the CCR Hansa interconnectors, may impact the flow conditions in the adjacent AC grid on the other side of the interconnector.